Azure/Verified-Telemetry-Solution-Sample/README.md

 ## Next Steps
 * With this sample, you have now setup a Verified Telemetry Custom Solution Sample and interacted with a Verified Telemetry Device Sample
-* For steps to include Verified Telemetry in your existing solution, refer to documentation in the [Verified Telemetry Library](https://github.com/Azure/Verified-Telemetry)